MehdinMasinovic/efficient-programs/README.md

    - Second field of file4

 ## Reference Implementation
-A baseline implementation using Unix commands is provided, taking approximately 155,414,886,890 cycles on the reference machine.
+A reference implementation using Unix commands is provided, taking approximately 155,414,886,890 cycles on the reference machine.

 ## Test Data
 Two test datasets are available: